dkharazi/oldnotes/basic_statistics/06_bias_variance_tradeoff.md

 	- An estimator is consistent if our parameter estimate converges to the true parameter as n → ∞
 	- Relates to variance in the bias-variance tradeoff concept
 	- A consistent estimator can be a good indication that we will receive a low variance in the bias-variance tradeoff
+- To summarize, unbiasedness and consistency are not equivalent concepts
+        - Unbiasedness is a statement about the expected value of the sampling distribution of the estimator
+        - Consistency is a statement about "where the sampling distribution of the estimator is going" as the sample size increases

 ## Bias-Variance Tradeoff
 1. Bias
-        - Bias of an estimator is associated with training error
+        - Bias of an estimator can be adjusted, specifically by observing training error
-        - High training error/bias leads to underfitting
+        - High bias and low variance leads to underfitting
         - Bias is caused by systematic or statistical errors
         - Specific sources of bias include:
                 - A lack of training data (sampling error of the training set)
                 - Too few features in our training data
-                - Flaws in the model
+                - Choosing and overly simple or complex model
-                        - Example: we may need to train the data on a more complicated model or an entirely different model altogether
+		- Hyper-parameter tuning can cause overfitting by trying to fit sample too well
                 - Flaws in the modeling process
                         - Example: we may not be using the proper equations correctly
                         - Example: we may need to decrease regularization